 Cost estimating is the process of calculating costs, by phase, of the resources required to complete tasks, or project work.
-For more information on how to estimate the cost of your project, check out our 10 top tips for creating cost estimates.

 Cost variance is the difference in the sum of budgeted expense vs actual expense.
 A negative variance means that more money was spent than was budgeted for it.

 This is a project schedule compression technique performed by taking action to decrease the total project schedule duration after analyzing a number of alternatives to determine how to get the maximum schedule duration compression for the least additional cost.
-Typical approaches for crashing a schedule include reducing schedule activity durations and increasing the assignment of resources on scheduled activities.
+Typical approaches for crashing a schedule include reducing scheduled activity durations and increasing the assignment of resources on scheduled activities.

 Critical Chain Project Management (CCPM)

-Critical Chain Project Management is a method of planning and managing projects that puts more emphasis on the resources needed to carry out project tasks.
+Critical chain project management is a method of planning and managing projects that puts more emphasis on the resources needed to carry out project tasks.